Nationalism and the Imagination

 Originally given as an address at the University of Sofia in Bulgaria, Nationalism and the Imagination provides powerful insight into the historical narrative of India as well as compelling ideas that speak to nationalist concerns around the world.
 Also included in this book is the discussion with Spivak that followed the speech, making this an essential and informative work for scholars of post-colonialism.

-Read Gayatri Chakravorty Spivak’s conversation with historian Romila Thapar on “The Idea of India,” at the History for Peace Conference organized by the Seagull Foundation for the Arts in August 2017, where both scholars discuss different facets of nationalism.
+Read Spivak’s conversation with historian Romila Thapar on ’The Idea of India’, at the History for Peace Conference, August 2017.

 If you are ordering from India, your order will be shipped from Seagull Books, Calcutta.